bcgov/bcdg/docs/design-system/about-the-design-system.md

 # About the design system
 The B.C.
 Design System provides components and resources to help developers and designers build accessible user interfaces faster and more consistently.

-As of February 2024, design system is currently in active development.
+As of February 2024, the design system is currently in active development.
 It will replace the [legacy design system](#the-legacy-design-system), previously hosted on DevHub.
 The legacy design system is no longer supported, and will eventually be deprecated and archived.

 ## On this page
 - [How the design system works](#how-the-design-system-works)